eeyrw/midi-to-hex/README.md

 3. If everything goes well...
 You can start to build and input  `make -j5` and press Enter.
 You may see the ouput from cmake such as `[100%] Built target midi-to-hex` (which means that you have built the midi-to-hex successfully) or a lot of error info...
  ## Linux
  1. Install libusb-1.0  and cmake by apt-get ( maybe other tool )...
- 2. Open a terminal emulator and locate it at the root directory of project and input `cmake .`  ( A Linux user definitely never miss the  **DOT**. ) and press Enter.
+ 2. Open a terminal emulator and locate it at the root directory of project and input `cmake .`  ( A Linux user definitely never miss the  **DOT**. ) .
  3. If everything goes well...
 You can start to build and input  `make -j5` and press Enter.
 You may see the ouput from cmake such as `[100%] Built target midi-to-hex` (which means that you have built the midi-to-hex successfully) or a lot of error info...

-# Use midi-to-hex
+# Usage of midi-to-hex
 The midi-to-hex is a command line tool.
 Here is an example of usage:

     PS F:\Users\yuan\Desktop\midi-to-hex> .\midi-to-hex.exe -m .\midi-sample\twinkle.mid -d --device t167